learn-co-curriculum/dsc-combining-dataframes-pandas/README.md

 ## Concatenating DataFrames

-Recall that "concatenation" means adding the contents of a second collection on to the end of the a first collection.
+Recall that "concatenation" means adding the contents of a second collection on to the end of the first collection.
 You learned how to do this when working with strings.
 For instance:

 ```python
 print('Data ' + 'Science!')